Local Russian TV channel broadcasts rare critical segment about Putin

-MOSCOW, Aug 8 (Reuters) - A television station in the remote Russian city of Chelyabinsk broadcast a two-minute clip criticising President Vladimir Putin, a rare event in a country where television is tightly controlled.
+MOSCOW (Reuters) - A television station in the remote Russian city of Chelyabinsk broadcast a two-minute clip criticizing President Vladimir Putin, a rare event in a country where television is tightly controlled.

 “Under Vladimir Vladimirovich (Putin) the freedom of speech, the freedom of assembly and freedom in general are not at all welcome,” she says in a comment that most channels in Russia would not usually air.